Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Hey.
 So.
 What do you think?"

-"I think…" Xiù glanced at the twins and decided to be at least a *little* discreet.
+"I think..."
+Xiù glanced at the twins and decided to be at least a *little* discreet.
 Fortunately, Allison understood enough Mandarin for what she wanted to say. *"Tā shì huàidàn* ...But she’s here now, and so are the boys.
-We can’t just abandon them…"
+We can’t just abandon them..."

 "No." Allison sighed.
 "That’s why she brought them.
-She knew I’d just slam the door in her face if it was just her…"
+She knew I’d just slam the door in her face if it was just her..."

 "Well, she was right.
 Look, I’d better call CCS and let them know about this.
 I bet their dad’s going crazy right now."

 A medley of mixed emotions wrote themselves across Allison’s face.
 "I guess.
-Not sure how I feel about *him* showing up on our door though…"
+Not sure how I feel about *him* showing up on our door though..."

 "Mmm, I’m thinking maybe you *do* know how you feel about that, dummy."

 That got a small laugh.
-"Don’t you *‘dummy’* me, you butt… You’d better call Clara too.
-She and Dane were gonna come over tonight…"
+"Don’t you *‘dummy’* me, you butt...
+You’d better call Clara too.
+She and Dane were gonna come over tonight..."

 "No, they can still come!
 Why cancel?"